KFurudate/kaggle_MoA/README.md

 The data were measured simultaneously human cells’ responses to drugs in a pool of 100 different cell types.
 Our aim is to solve the issue of identifying ex-ante, which cell types are better suited for a given drug.in this dataset.

+cell viability means that cell lines that have each been labelled with a unique barcode are pooled and treated with the experimental condition, and surviving cells are “counted” through identification of the barcode.

+Both genes and cell viability measures are based on the same cell lines.

 ## 20201008
 - [download benchmark notebooks](/kaggle_notebooks/)